ocean explorer/Explorationshome/index

 Broadwater and Murray

 Sanctuary Manager John Broadwater thanks CAPT Chris Murray for his efforts and those of the Navy saturation divers during the turret arrival ceremony at The Mariners' Museum.
-Click image for a larger view.
+Click image for larger view.

 museum drive

 After being taken off the Lockwood barge and placed onto a truck, the turret makes its way up Museum Drive to the conservation tank where it will remain for 12 to 15 years.
-Click image for a larger view.
+Click image for larger view.